Viz Extensions FAQ

 How to use a Viz Extension?

-Once you have added Viz Extensions to your worksheet, how you use it will depend on how it was developed.
+Once you have added Viz Extensions to your worksheet, how you use them will depend on how they were developed.
 However, they all have a few things in common:

 • Custom Marks Cards: Each Viz Extension will have specific and new Marks Cards (like Source and Target for a Network).
 You can drag and drop fields on these cards as you are used to.

-• Mandatory Detail and Tooltip: It is impossible to deactivate Detail and Tooltip Cards, even though they can sometimes not be used.
+• Mandatory Detail and Tooltip: It is impossible to deactivate Detail and Tooltip Cards, even though they may not be used at times.

 • Disabled Columns and Rows: Currently, it is impossible to use the Columns or Rows when using a Viz Extension.